dinarabdullin/PeldorFit/README.md

 PeldorFit
 =========

-Fitting of orientation selective PELDOR / DEER data by means of the genetic algorithm.
+The program PeldorFit performs analysis of the orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) signals.
+These signals usually encode information about the distance between two spin centers and about their relative orientation.
+To extract this information, the program employs a simplified model of a spin pair drawn in Figure 1.
+Several important assumptions are made for this model: 1) spins are considered as single-point objects, 2) geometric parameters of the model have either normal or uniform distribution, 3) correlation between individual geometric parameters of the model is neglected.
+The geometry of the model is optimized via genetic algprithm provide a match between experimental PELDOR signals and the corresponding PELDOR signals simulated for the model.

+Further description of the optimization procedure can be found in the manual and in the paper (see below).

 General Information
 =========
-This is a C++ source code of the PeldorFit program (http://www.schiemann.uni-bonn.de/index.php/software/13-peldorfit).
-It was compiled and tested on the 64-bit Linux and Windows operational systems, using NetBeans (g++ 4.8.2) and Mircosoft Visual Studio IDEs (Microsoft Visual C++), correspondingly.

-This code uses two external open-access libraries, Intel TBB (https://www.threadingbuildingblocks.org/) and libconfig (http://www.hyperrealm.com/libconfig/).
-Both of them have to be specified in the library path, before the code is being compiled.
+The source code of the program PeldorFit is written using C++.
+The program uses two external open-access libraries, Intel TBB (https://www.threadingbuildingblocks.org/) and libconfig (http://www.hyperrealm.com/libconfig/).
+Both of them are required for compiling the program.

+Compiled executable files of the program for the Linux and Windows operating systems are gathered in the archive PeldorFit.zip.

 Copyright
 =========
 This program can be distributed under GNU General Public License.

 If you use this code please cite:
-D. Abdullin, G. Hagelueken, R. I. Hunter, G.M.
-Smith, O. Schiemann, Geometric model-based fitting algorithm for orientation-selective PELDOR data, Mol.
+D. Abdullin, G. Hagelueken, R. I. Hunter, G. M. Smith, O. Schiemann, Geometric model-based fitting algorithm for orientation-selective PELDOR data, Mol.
 Phys.
-2014, DOI: 10.1080/00268976.2014.960494.
+2015, 113, 544-560.